-- Let chicken marinate in the fridge for 30 minutes (or longer if you start dinner early.)
+- Let chicken marinate in the fridge for 30 minutes (or longer if you have time.)

 - While chicken marinates, trim both ends of the green beans and put beans in ice water to crisp the beans.
-(I do this in the salad spinner so it’s easy to spin beans dry but you can crisp beans in a bowl of ice water and drain in a colander if you don’t have a salad spinner.)
+I do this in the salad spinner (affiliate link) so it’s easy to spin beans dry but you can crisp beans in a bowl of ice water and drain in a colander if you don’t have a salad spinner.

-- When you’re ready to cook, drain the chicken in a colander placed in the sink and put chicken on a large baking sheet that you’ve sprayed with non-stick spray.
+- When you’re ready to cook, drain the chicken, discard that marinade, and put chicken on a large baking sheet that you’ve sprayed with non-stick spray.
 Let chicken come to room temperature while you preheat the oven to 425F/220C.

 - When the oven is ready, roast the chicken for 20 minutes.